Shortwave Pricing in 2026: Plans, Cost & What You Actually Get

 Is Shortwave Worth the Price?

 The case weakens for solo professionals and executives who need more than a better inbox interface.
-Shortwave helps you work through email faster — it doesn’t handle email for you.
+Shortwave helps you work through email faster.
+It doesn’t handle email for you.
 You’re still the one reading, prioritizing, and deciding.
 The AI assists; it doesn’t act autonomously.

 For Outlook users, the decision is simple: Shortwave doesn’t work with your email provider at all.